baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 # use the ip command to verify the IP address assigned by DHCP.
 The IP address is 192.168.1.113 from below.
 ip addr show wlan0

+# check to see if NetworkManager is running
+service NetworkManager status
 ```

 ## WiFi Tools